rysharprules/Java-SE11-Upgrade-Exam/src/ocp/study/part08/README.md

 9: OptionalDouble min = doubles.min(); // runs infinitely
 ````

 Line 5 creates a stream of long primitives with two elements.
 Line 6 shows that we don’t use an optional to calculate a sum.
-Line 8 creates an infinite stream of double primitives.
+Line 8 creates an infinite stream of `double` primitives.
 Line 9 is there to remind you that a question about code that runs infinitely can appear with primitive streams as well.

-#### Summarizing Statistics
+## Summarizing statistics

 You’ve learned enough to be able to get the maximum value from a stream of `int` primitives.
 If the stream is empty, we want to throw an exception: